-The higher court must make two decisions after observing the lower court's disposition $d \in \{\ell, c\}$ -whether or not to conduct a full review, and if not, whether to summarily reverse.
-We work backward, analyzing first the decision over summary reversal and then the decision to review.
+The higher court makes two decisions after observing the lower court's disposition $d \in \{\ell, c\}$ -whether to conduct a full review, and if not, whether to summarily reverse.
+To characterize these decisions we work backward, analyzing first the decision over summary reversal and then the review decision.
+As is typical in political agency models, because the higher court cannot commit ex-ante to her review and reversal strategies, she does take into consideration how the lower court's expectations about her choices might affect and potentially distort his behavior.
+Rather, she only takes into consideration how her ex-post oversight tools can improve final judicial outcomes given her fixed (equilibrium) expectations about how much noncompliance or pandering may have already occurred.